bpftrace/bpftrace/tests/README.md

 You can add test programs for your runtime tests by placing a `.c` file corresponding to your test program in `tests/testprogs`.

+You can add test libraries for your runtime tests by placing a `.c` file corresponding to your test library in `tests/testlibs`.

 The test file `tests/testprogs/my_test.c` will result in an executable that you can call and probe in your runtime test at `./testprogs/my_test`

 This is intended to be useful for testing uprobes and USDT probes, or using uprobes to verify some other behavior in bpftrace.
+It can also be used to tightly control what code paths are triggered in the system.